WayfaringBloke/dnd/writing/msns/1_Deli.md

 - In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.
 Fucking exclusivity deals.
 - Gigantic Cash Only Sign
 - **SECURITY:** Gun that fires through wall in narrow corridor

+## Bathroom
+- Occupied by 4th gang member being very sick.
+- Sink on one wall,

 ## Pantry
 - Heavy bags of flour, cornstarch, and various ingredients.